 Our BFA program focuses on creativity: critical thinking, project development, community engagement and collaboration, as well as mastery of technique and craftsmanship.

-You'll also have the opportunity to take part in the wide range of areas of study available at the University of Michigan.
+You'll also have the opportunity to take part in and integrate the wide range of areas of study available at the University of Michigan.

-During the first year, students complete a foundation of studio courses and fulfill Stamps Academic requirements.
-In the second year, students begin taking elective studio courses and academic courses outside of the Stamps School.
-The third and fourth year are extraordinarily flexible, as students continue with elective studios and academic courses outside of the Stamps School, culminating with the Senior Integrative Project.
+During the first year, students complete a foundation of studio courses and begin to explore their academic interests.
+In the second year, students begin taking elective studio courses and continue to pursue academic courses beyond the Stamps School, and are encouraged to make interdisciplinary connections that will inform their work for the next three years.
+Year three and four are extraordinarily flexible, as students continue with elective studios and interdisciplinary courses outside of the Stamps School, culminating with advanced, 400-level studio work.

 |Required Academic Courses||17|

 |BFA in Art & Design - Total||128 credits|

 During the first and second years, BFA students complete a series of required Foundation Studio courses.
 These courses provide a foundation of skills in a wide variety of physical materials and processes.
 To learn more, visit our course guide and choose "Required Studio Courses".